Frequently Asked Questions (FAQs)

 Yes, all interested investigators that are external to the Data Partner, including those based at Yale University (the site of the YODA Project), must follow the YODA Project data request process.

 Is there an example of a Research Proposal that I can use as a template?

 Yes, a template research proposal with instructions is available.
 Investigators can also review approved research proposals as examples.

 Is a SCOPUS ID required to apply for the data?

 No, a SCOPUS ID is not required.
 However, please provide your SCOPUS ID if you have one as this will allow tracking of submitted data requests using an established unique identifier.
-A Scopus ID # is the unique author identifier from Elsevier’s Scopus database, an abstract and citation database of the peer-reviewed biomedical literature, and can be found here.
+A Scopus ID # is the unique author identifier from Elsevier’s Scopus database, an abstract and citation database of the peer-reviewed biomedical literature.
 Any individual who has published an article or indexed conference abstract will have automatically been assigned an ID # by Elsevier.

 Does every team member need to complete a Conflict of Interest statement?

-Yes, a Conflict of Interest statement is required for the PI and all Key Personnel.
+Yes, a Conflict of Interest statement is required for the Principal Investigator and all Key Personnel.
 Key Personnel are those who will have access to the data or who will analyze and/or report on findings from use of the data.

 Does every team member need to complete the Data Use Agreement Training?

 The Principal Investigator and any Key Personnel who will have data access need to complete the training.